ChanIok/SpinningMomo/docs/README_EN.md

 ## 🎯 Project Introduction

-SpinningMomo was initially developed to solve the vertical composition issue in the game "Infinity Nikki".
+SpinningMomo was initially developed to solve the portrait photography issue in the game "Infinity Nikki".

 It allows you to easily switch window ratios and sizes using hotkeys, perfectly meeting various composition needs.
 Whether it's vertical shooting, album browsing, or snapshot hourglass, you can achieve the best display effect.